se-edu/se-book/uml/classDiagrams/aggregation/what/text.md

 **Aggregation vs Composition**

-:bulb: The distinction between composition (&#9670;) and aggregation (&#9671;) is rather blurred.
+{{ icon_tip }} The distinction between composition (&#9670;) and aggregation (&#9671;) is rather blurred.
 Martin Fowler’s famous book _UML Distilled_ advocates omitting the aggregation symbol altogether because using it adds more confusion than clarity.

 </box>